 Over the past decade, the fitness industry has witnessed an influx of smart technology.
 Most of this new tech has been marketed to optimize and objectify human performance.
-From Nike+ to Fitbit, countless phone apps and even live-streaming fitness classes, the face of fitness has drastically changed over these past years.
+From Nike+ to Fitbit, countless phone apps, and even live-streaming fitness classes, the face of fitness has drastically changed over these past years.
 While these devices have all been impressive and left consumers feeling inevitably more knowledgeable about their workouts, I have to wonder: do any of them actually amplify the user’s results?

 Up until now, the industry has seen ongoing improvement in essentially the same thing; trackers.
 Spend as little as $30 and you can apply a few helpful numbers to your workout regimen.
-Finding out an approximation of your steps, average heart rate and calories burnt each day is certainly helpful, but I, for one, want more.
-When will the technology allow us to not just see more, but be more?
+Finding out an approximation of your steps, average heart rate, and calories burnt each day is certainly helpful, but I, for one, want more.
+When will technology allow us to not just see more, but be more?
 When can we strap on our Iron Man suite and have superhero powers?

 Now, I’m a pretty trusting guy, but I’m no sucker, and after over a decade of growing with the fitness industry, I want to know how much truth there is to these statements.
-I want to know if Nuzuna has really got their hands on the technology to become superhuman.
+I want to know if Nuzuna has really got their hands on the technology to become “Superhuman”.
 So, like any good scientist, I had to check out the literature.

-In a systematic review of the evidence on EMS effectiveness on strength parameters on healthy individuals, 200 peer-reviewed studies were collected, of which 59 were ultimately reviewed, meeting the search criteria (defined here).
+In a systematic review of the evidence on Electrical Muscle Stimulation (EMS) effectiveness on strength parameters on healthy individuals, 200 peer-reviewed studies were collected, of which 59 were ultimately reviewed, meeting the search criteria (defined here).
 The 59 studies reviewed strength and performance parameters ranging from maximal strength and jumping ability to max speed and muscle coordination as well as many others, and the results were astonishing.
 Nearly every group in every study that received what has been determined as the magical formula for fitness (3 EMS sessions/week at ~50% Maximum Voluntary Contraction (MVC)) saw significant improvements in all measured fitness parameters, with longer studies yielding up to 40% increases in certain measured criteria.

 EMS works!
 Perhaps, not always to the tune of 20 minutes for 4 hours, but as far as I and my clients are concerned, Full-body EMS suits such as Nuzuna’s first and only wire-free “smart suit” is the closest thing we have to fitness technology that will actually challenge Tony Stark for a place on the Avenger’s Superhuman Team.
-And of course, if you are simply looking to optimize your workout and become the best version of you, then EMS can do that for you too.
+And of course, if you are simply looking to optimize your workout and become the best version of yourself, then EMS can do that for you too.

 Now, on a personal note; I would like to announce, and simultaneously celebrate the grand opening of the only wellness company in the country to have access to this technology.
 “Nuzuna” translates to “New Zone,” they are the first and only wellness company that will be using an upgraded version of the EMS suits currently on the market for fitness classes, personal training, and therapy.
-They are setting the bar for wellness by developing the new zone for all health and wellness types.
-The inclusivity of the company allows for weight loss clients, aging population and elite athletes to all share a home in the name of empowering human potential.
+They are setting the bar for wellness by developing a new zone for all health and wellness types.
+The inclusivity of the company allows for weight loss clients, the aging population, and elite athletes to all share a home in the name of empowering human potential.
 At least 6 locations are opening in the Southern California area by early 2020, and, they have offered to bring me on as a partner and Director of Personal Training!

 You can say yes too, and sign up for early enrollment at our website www.NuzunaFit.com.
 You’re worth it, and it’s time to take fitness out of the stone age.
 Let’s change the game together, one human at a time, let’s all become superhuman!

 EMS Training: Nuzuna: United States. (n.d.).
-Retrieved from https://www.nuzunafit.com/
+Retrieved from https://nuzunafit.com/

 Filipovic, A., Kleinöder, H., Dörmann, U., & Mester, J. (2011).
 Electromyostimulation—a systematic review of the influence of training regimens and stimulation parameters on effectiveness in electromyostimulation training of selected strength parameters.
 The Journal of Strength & Conditioning Research, 25(11), 3218-3238.